Moonlight Beach, Encinatas

-Moonlight State Beach is one of the best family beaches in San Diego County.
+Moonlight State Beach is one of the best and prettiest family beaches in San Diego County.

 The impetus behind the expeditions were new fears of that California would be settled by other empires.
 Russian fur hunters were exploring and mapping the area having crossed the Bering Straight into Alaska from Siberia.
 The English were firmly entrenched in North America on the East Coast in Canada and their 13 colonies and had sent explorers to the Pacific.
 Time was of the essence.
 So, as a result Spain decided to establish missions and trading posts along the Pacific coast north of the Baja peninsula.